root-project/root/docbook/users-guide/MathLibraries.md

 state of 624 words.
 For more information on the generator see the following article:

--   M. M. Matsumoto and T. Nishimura, “Mersenne twister: A 623-dimensionally equidistributed uniform pseudorandom number generator”, ACM Trans. on Modeling and Computer Simulations, 8, 1, (1998), 3-20.
+-   M. M. Matsumoto and T. Nishimura, "Mersenne twister: A 623-dimensionally equidistributed uniform pseudorandom number generator", ACM Trans. on Modeling and Computer Simulations, 8, 1, (1998), 3-20.

 **`TRandom3`` `**is the recommended random number generator, and it is